masamitsu-murase/single_binary_stackless_python/Doc/library/stackless/tasklets.rst

    if *pending* evaluates to True, then the target tasklet will be made runnable and the caller continues.
-Otherwise, the target will be inserted before the current tasklet in the queue and switched to immediatlly.
+Otherwise, the target will be inserted before the current tasklet in the queue and switched to immediately.

 .. method:: tasklet.kill(pending=False)

-   Raises the :ref:`TaskletExit <slp-exc>` excption on the tasklet.
+   Raises the :ref:`TaskletExit <slp-exc>` exception on the tasklet.
    *pending* has the same meaning as for :meth:`tasklet.throw`.

    This can be considered to be shorthand for::